czhangUW/covarianceBHModels/README.md

-This is the notebook file for all derivations related to covariant black hole (BH) models.
+This is the codes for all derivations related to covariant black hole (BH) models.